badgrenola/sapper-tailwind-blog/src/articles/hello-motivation.md

 Which brings me to _this_ post on _this_ new site.
 Written using [Sapper](https://sapper.svelte.dev/) and [TailwindCSS](https://tailwindcss.com/), and hosted for free on [Github Pages](https://pages.github.com/), it finally gives me a way to write the probably short, almost-certainly incredibly niche posts that have been swirling around in my brain for the last few years.

-Going forwards, my goal is to write more often (it's a low bar), open source as much code as possible, and try to become comfortable with not waiting until a project is _finished_ before sharing it.
+Going forwards, my goal is to write more often (it's a low bar), open source as much code as possible, and try to become more comfortable with not waiting until a project is _finished_ before sharing it.

 I think this site is a good start.
 I mean there's not even article tags yet... 😬